agektmr/PortableCache/index.md

 performance.
 Enables you to cache arbitrary resources (js, css, img, etc) in static storage and reduce server request.

-* Declarative (no JavaScript required).
+* Declarative APIs (no JavaScript required).
 * Uses the best available storage on user's browser:
     * FileSystem
     * IndexedDB
     * WebSQL
     * LocalStorage
 * Fallback gracefully when no storage mechanism is available.
-* Provides imperative APIs for better control.
+* Provides imperative APIs as well for fine grained control.

 Bonus points: